-Regular meetings will be required with schools with deficit budgets by the Director of Education and his/her representative together with representatives of the Chief Finance Officer to review the progress towards reducing the deficit budget.
+Regular meetings will be required with schools with deficit budgets by the director of education and his/her representative together with representatives of the strategic director of finance and governance to review the progress towards reducing the deficit budget.

 The funding to allow such a deficit budget shall be provided from the collective surplus of school balances held by Southwark on behalf of schools.
-There will be a maximum of three years for repayment.